Treat the dinner as a tradeoff

 Hotel-area dinner

-Use when timing, weather, or early next-day plans matter more.
+Use when timing, weather, group size, or early next-day plans matter more.

 Tie breaker: Make the backup decision before leaving the hotel.